 Along with its glitzier and more illustrious neighbour to the south, Val d'Isere and Tignes make up the Espace Killy ski area, named after France’s Olympic downhill skiing champion Jean Claude Killy.

-It's quite simply a huge ski area (300km of piste) that you won't get bored with, even after a full week.
+Put simply, there are 300km of piste that you won't get bored with, even after a full week.

 Tignes is at 2100m so the altitude, good snowfall and the Grande Motte glacier mean there is usually great skiing right through from November - May.
 The Grande Motte is accessed by an underground funicular from Val Claret that whizzes you up to over 3000m in just seven minutes, followed by a ride in a huge cable car.
 There are blue, red and black runs to play on up here and beautiful long runs back to the resort.
 The Grande Motte means Tignes is also a popular location for summer skiing.

 Your Tignes ski holiday awaits!